PST 225: Introduction to Public Policy 4 sh

 PST 328: Public Policy 4sh

-The study of public policy making emphasizes policy content and focuses on the stages and options in the process, especially the complex relationships between the branches and levels of government within the structure of federalism.
+Building on the concepts explored in PST 225, Introduction to Public Policy, this course emphasizes policy content and focuses on the stages adn options in the process, especially the complex relationships between the branches and levels of government within teh structure of federalism.
 Students trace the development of selected public policy positions and focus on options available to contemporary decision makers.

 PST 332: Comparative Public Policy 4sh